 William's wife Ellen died on 9 May 1848.
 Her sister-in-law Louisa and her nephews placed a tribute in the paper.
 She had children named Edgar (1899-after 1848) and Dorothy (1896-1829).

-185.0 Eight Children of GGGM Agnes Cunningham (1835-1929) & three partners
+186.0 Eight Children of GGGM Agnes Cunningham (1835-1929) & three partners

 Agnes' first child was the only one fathered by GGGF Alexander Macfarlan.
 The four Wakefield children were fathered by Frank Wakefield and the three Jennings children were fathered by Henry Joseph Jennings.
-Of the eight children, GGM Margaret, Frank Wakefield, Jessie Wakefield and Thomas Jennings were the only ones recorded as having children.
+Of the eight children, GGM Margaret, Frank Wakefield, Jessie Wakefield and Thomas Jennings were the only ones recorded as having children themselves.

 Most of Agnes' children out of her first two relationships married at a young age, before the age of consent, which was 21.
 (Daughter Margaret was only 17 and Jessie and Frank b1869 were 19).
 This may have related to the fact that the family was not well off, and the children had to make their own way in life and support themselves from an early age.